Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 connection.findOne({
   where: { name: 'John' }
 }).then(function (record) {
-  // records is either the found entry "object" or "undefined" });
+  // record is either the found entry "object" or "undefined" });
 ```